PlasticDigits/cmm-ustc-preregister/smartcontracts-terraclassic/README.md

   "owner_withdraw": {}
 }
 ```
 Only callable by the contract owner.
+Withdraws all USTC tokens from the contract to the withdrawal destination (set via `SetWithdrawalDestination`).
+Requires a 7-day timelock to have passed.

+**Important**: This function can be called multiple times.
+After a withdrawal, if users deposit additional USTC, the owner can withdraw again (subject to timelock requirements).
+User deposit records are preserved for future token conversion.

 #### Update Config
 ```rust